SquadronSyntax/SQL_Window_Functions/README.md

 MAX(salary) OVER () → shows the company-wide highest salary.

-No GROUP BY is used — every row still appears with added aggregate info
+No GROUP BY is used — every row still appears with added aggregate information